-The sculptural tradition in West Africa goes back to the terracotta figures of the Nok culture of the early first millennia BCE and CE, and began to reach a peak in the 13th and14th centuries in Ife, in Yourabaland (in modern day Nigeria).
+The sculptural tradition in West Africa goes back to the terracotta figures of the Nok culture of the early first millennia BCE and CE, and began to reach a peak in the 13th and14th centuries in Ife, in Yorubaland (in modern day Nigeria).
 The surviving examples re terracotta, though there may well have been a much more substantial tradition of wood carving which lay behind these.
 They represent the spectrum of human conditions, from kings and courtiers to the diseased and the executed.
 In the 14th and 15th centuries this tradition was transferred to brass.
-Fewer than 30 example have survived, all made by the lost wax process.
+Fewer than 30 examples have survived, all made by the lost wax process.
 They are in a style of idealized naturalism, most representing kings at the height of their powers.
 The sculptural tradition spread to other Yoruba cities in the form of wood carvings, where they continued to reveal an artistry and appreciation of human worth that marks them out as truly great works.

 This tradition of West African sculpture arose in a much broader context of mask-making and statuary in wood and ivory, which covered much of sub-Saharan Africa.
 In the Great Lakes region, for example, the Lega people developed a distinctive and lively series of exquisite miniature sculptures.
-The same eye for beauty and spirit, along with a zest for colour and pattern, was revealed in countless textile works from all over the continent.
+The same eye for beauty and spirit, along with a zest for color and pattern, was revealed in countless textile works from all over the continent.

 Except where influenced by Islam, most pre-modern sub-Saharan societies were non-literate.
 Underpopulation, and the difficulties that this created for taxation and control, meant that the kind of bureaucracies which invented literacy in Sumer or Egypt could not emerge in the African context.